 (Summer schedule subject to change.)

 Test of Adult Basic Education (TABE) scores: 9 in Reading, Language, and Math.

 The Barbering program covers training in many aspects of hair and skin care.
 Specialized hair training includes cutting, mustache/beard trimming and designing, styling, permanent waving, relaxing, coloring, lightening, and reconditioning treatments.
 Students receive the education and experience necessary to take the Florida State Board of Barbers Examination and enter the workforce as a competent, confident barber.

 Instruction in men’s skin care will prepare the student to perform facials and to educate clients concerning personal skin care.

-Students enrolling in the Barbering 2 program must have: A) graduated from Erwin’s Cosmetology program within 2 years, B) completed a Hillsborough County Public School Cosmetology Program and hold a valid Cosmetology license OR C) an active valid Cosmetology license and recent work experience.
+Students enrolling in the Barbering 2 program must have: A) A valid Florida Cosmetology license with recent work experience or B) have completed Erwin's Cosmetology program within the past two years and have a valid Florida Cosmetology license or C) an active valid Cosmetology license and recent work experience.